Venice for Visitors logo

 Alloggi Locanda Marinella

-photoThe area around the Piazza San Marco has an express vaporetto stop, and you'll disembark here if you come by boat from the airport.
+photoThe area around the Piazza San Marco is convenient to the major sights, and you can reach it easily with the Alilaguna Blue Line airport boat.
 But it's also the most popular tourist area in Venice, with higher prices and bigger crowds than other sestieri or neighborhoods.

 photoDorsoduro and San Polo, on the less touristed side of the Grand Canal, are good bets during high season.
 Cannaregio also has a neighborhood feel once you get away from the busiest streets.
 Closer to San Marco, the Castello district has some quiet areas not far from the main tourist attractions.

-photoThe Lido, an island that separates the Venetian lagoon from the Adriatic Sea, is popular in summer--especially with well-heeled beach buffs and golfers who can afford the tabs at classic resort hotels like the Hotel des Bains and the Excelsior Palace.
-Luxury hotels have free shuttles to the Piazza San Marco; guests at smaller hotels may have to rely on the public water buses.
+photoThe Lido, an island that separates the Venetian lagoon from the Adriatic Sea, is popular in summer--especially with well-heeled beach buffs and golfers who can afford the tabs at classic resort hotels like the Excelsior Palace.
+From the Lido Santa Maria Elisabetta vaporetto stop at one end of the island's main street, public water buses offer frequent service to the Piazza San Marco and other locations in Venice's historic center.

 Hotels for early-morning flight departures